How to Pass HSK 6: Strategies for Mastering the Exam

 Step 2: Create (and stick to) a study routine

-Once you have a test date in mind, plan to devote 90 minutes each day to learning new material, reinforcing your vocabulary and grammar knowledge through focused review, and completing practice tests.
+Once you have a test date in mind, plan to devote 90 minutes each day to your preparation.
+Split this time between learning new material, reinforcing vocabulary and grammar, and completing practice tests.

 Week One

-First, take an untimed HSK 6 practice test to uncover your strengths and weaknesses.
-Consider dividing the test into sections by completing the listening, reading and writing sections on three consecutive days.
+Start by taking an untimed HSK 6 practice test to uncover your strengths and weaknesses.
+Consider splitting the test into sections.
+Complete the listening, reading and writing parts on three consecutive days.

-While it is fine to answer questions at your own pace on your first try, be sure not to look up any words or rely on any study materials when taking the practice test.
-Once you’re finished, check your answers, noting which questions you missed and why.
+Answer questions at your own pace on your first try.
+Don't look up any words or rely on study materials.
+Once you finish, check your answers.
+Note which questions you missed and why.

 a CLI teacher and student during class